davidfcohen/toy-exchange/README.md

 ## Completeness

 Toy Exchange handles deposits, withdrawals, disputes, resolutions, and chargebacks.
 It blocks deposits and withdrawals on frozen clients.
+It blocks deposits and withdrawals with negative amounts.

 *It's not explicitly stated whether negative balances are allowed.
 While it's clearly stated that withdrawals exceeding the account balance should be